Ningen-Okokuho - Living National Treasure.

 The sword master and the karate-ka.

 I have always enjoyed good television programs.
-You know the kind I mean, PBS, National Geographic, and the History Channel just to name a few.
-The kind of programs that not only inform you but, also make you take the time to think about what you have just seen.
+You know the kind I mean, PBS, National Geographic, and the History Channel, just to name a few.
+The kind of programs that not only inform you but, also make think about what you have just seen.
 Now don't get me wrong, I like a mindless action flick now and again just as much as the next person.
-But, when it comes to wanting to increase my learning curve on a particular subject there is nothing like a good book, or a good television program.
+But, when it comes to wanting to increase my learning curve on a particular subject, there is nothing like a good book, or a good television program.

 Not long ago I was watching just such a program.
 It was a National Geographic show entitled, Living National Treasures of Japan.
 The program revolved around a very select group of individuals to whom the Japanese government had awarded this title, At the time this great honour had only been given to 75 individuals who are famous throughout their homeland.
 They received this national recognition because they had each attained the highest level of skill in their chosen discipline, and for their unselfish contribution to that particular aspect of Japanese culture.

 For example, one lady was a Master famous for her dyed cloth.
 A man was a Master potter renowned for the beauty of the delicate objects that came from the fire of his kiln.
 Still another man was a Master of the art of paper making, his paper is in tremendous demand by those who practice the art of calligraphy.
 And on, and on, it went.
 Now I must say that while I marvelled at the skill of each of the honourees, as a student of the martial arts I was most fascinated by the skill of the Master sword maker.
 From raw material to a finished sword the process was truly a thing of beauty.
 When the program ended, I found myself thinking back to his passion, and his eye for detail.
 He seemed to see the finished product long before it materialized in his hand.